What is divestment?

 Globally, the divestment movement is having a significant impact on the clout of the fossil fuel industry.
 The number of institutional investors committed to divest rose from 180 in 2014 to more than 1,100 in 2019.
 As a result, Royal Dutch Shell listed divestment campaigns as a material risk in its 2019 annual report, and Bob Dudley, the former CEO of oil giant BP, said in 2018 that activists’ efforts could “threaten energy security and the global economy”.

-We are calling on public institutions like councils, universities, faith groups, charities and more to commit to divest from fossil fuel companies within 5 years.
+We are calling on institutions like councils, universities, faith groups, charities and more to:

 The companies that we’re asking institutions to divest from are called the Carbon Underground 200.
 These are the 200 companies with the biggest coal, oil and gas reserves in the world – and therefore the worst offenders in terms of damaging the planet and accelerating climate change.